Thane (Scotland): Cultural associations

 In William Shakespeare's Macbeth (1606), the character Macbeth holds the title "Thane of Glamis", and later, "Thane of Cawdor".

 The historical King Macbeth fought a Thane of Cawdor who died in battle, but he did not thereby acquire the title himself.
 The character Macduff is Thane of Fife.

 The 2nd Earl of Cawdor wrote a history of the Thanes of Cawdor, in 1742, published in 1859.

-In the video game The Elder Scrolls V: Skyrim, the player character is able to receive the honorary title of Thane of Whiterun (and other "holds") by completing quests for the local Jarl.
-The title allows the player to purchase land within various holds, such as Whiterun or Falkreath.